streamsend-io/docsify/overview.md

 ## Whats new?

+- Configurable Output Sinks: Downloader can now write to a S3 bucket instead of a local filesystem

 - Auto-detection of Kafka max.message.bytes and partition-count: Uploaders optimize pipelines accordingly
 - Bin-packed small files: Uploaders "fill" the a Kafka message with small files, enabling rapid mirroring of all filesystem contents through a topic
 - In-memory operation: Uploaders monitor and stream eligible files using topic-backed state, minimizing filesystems permissions for operation